Glossary

 How do AI agents run sequences?

-An AI SDR handles the full sequence lifecycle: it finds prospects that match the ICP, researches each account, writes the personalised first touch, enrolls the prospect in the sequence, and executes each subsequent step automatically on schedule.
-Replies are handled by the Account Executive.
-The agent doesn't wait for a human to prompt each step.
+An AI SDR finds prospects that match the ICP, researches each account, writes a personalised first touch, enrolls the prospect in the sequence, and executes every follow-up step on schedule without waiting for a human to prompt it.
+When a reply comes in, the Account Executive takes over.

 When should a sequence stop?